Jananana1/academicpredictor/README.md

 #  Academic Performance Predictor
 A lightweight web application that predicts a student's academic performance category (Low, Medium, High) based on selected risk factors.

 No login required.
-Works instantly using demo data.

 ---

 ## Introduction
-The **Academic Performance Predictor** is a simple decision-based web application designed to help visualize student risk levels.
+The **Academic Performance Predictor** is a web application that uses machine learning to classify students into different academic risk levels.
-It categorizes users into different academic risk groups using a rule-based prediction model.

-This project is ideal for:
-- Demonstrations
-- School research
-- Educational prototypes
-- System analysis & design projects
+It is built using the **PHP-ML library** (`php-ai/php-ml`) to train and run the prediction model, while `davmixcool/php-sentiment-analyzer` is included for sentiment-related processing in other parts of the system.
+The app provides fast and straightforward predictions for determining whether a student is at low, medium, or high academic risk.

 ---